MadrigalStreetCartel/neuz/README.md

 1. Enable right-click player menu (disabled by default)
 2. Disable single-click to attack (disabled by default)
 3. Press <kbd>ESC</kbd> a few times before engaging to clear all UI elements that are in the way.
-You can press `T` to bring the player stats up again, as those don't interfere with automation.

 ### Slot Configuration